OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 You may choose to unsubscribe from the newsletter at any time by changing your notification settings on XING or by sending an e-mail to the link provided at the end of each newsletter without costs arising by virtue thereof, other than transmission costs pursuant to the basic rates.

+Individual XING applications may enable you to unsubscribe from the newsletter and notifications.
+In the XING ReferralManager you can deactivate the newsletter via your XING ReferralManager profile settings.

 **12\.
 Cookies and pixels**

 "Cookies" are small files that enable us to store specific information related to you, the User, on your PC or other end device while using the XING services.
 Cookies help to analyse usage frequency, the number of people who use our website, user behaviour on our website, advertising effectiveness, and to increased security and tailor our service offering to your needs.

 After you have logged in to the XING Services with your username and password, XING uses so-called "session cookies" in order to identify you during the course of your session.
-Upon the termination of your session, the session cookie will be automatically deleted.
-You can save session cookies on your computer to enable automatic login for subsequent sessions by activating the function: "Login automatically on this computer".
-Session cookies will then store parts of your login data in encrypted form.
-If you select automatic login, please be aware that this will then only be possible on the same computer on which the cookie was first saved, i.e. an automatic login on two (2) different computers is not possible.
+Upon the termination of your session, the session cookie will be automatically deleted if you deactivated the function "Login automatically on this computer" during login.
+Otherwise these session cookies will be permanently saved in the browser of your end device.
+The session cookies will then store parts of your login data in encrypted form.
+You can delete these cookies from the browser of your end device at any time.

 XING Services also use "permanent cookies" to record information about visitors to the XING Websites who repeatedly use the XING Services.
 Permanent cookies are designed to help us continually improve the products and services we offer you.
 Permanent cookies do not contain personal information such as your name, IP address, etc., meaning that we do not generate profiles based on user behaviour.